release-engineering/iib/README.md

     }
   ```

+* `iib_request_related_bundles_dir` - the directory to write the request specific related bundles
+  file.
+If `None`, per request related bundles files are not created.
+This defaults to `None`.
 * `iib_request_logs_dir` - the directory to write the request specific log files.
 If `None`, per
   request log files are not created.
 This defaults to `None`.
 * `iib_request_logs_format` - the format for the log messages of the request specific log files.